 The reversals that made on full authorization and partial authorization are tricky to understand in one leg.
 Here are the differences between these two.

-- For example, you did a purchase for $100, and your card balance only is $50.
+- You did a purchase for $100, and your card balance only is $50.
 Then, you said you will give a check for the balance.
 Merchant completes partial Auth.

-- After some time, you decided to cancel that transaction and to pay the entire amount with a check.
+- After some time, you decided to cancel that and to pay the entire amount with a check.
 Then, the merchant reverses the $50.
-This is called partial Auth reversal.
-This is also called full auth reversal.
+This is called partial Authorization reversal or full authorization reversal.

-- Let me put it precisely, If you paid full $100 with card, that is called full Auth.
+Let me put it precisely, If you paid full $100 with card, that is called full Auth.
 If you paid a partial amount of $50, that is called partial Auth.
+Here is Blog post on Tricky credit Card transactions

 - Suppose, you purchased for $100, you paid with card the full amount.
 Just after that, the Merchant decides to give a discount of $10.
 To do this, Merchant will initiate partial Auth reversal.